isomerpages/mlaw-corp/news/speeches/_posts/2024-09-26-post-Keynote Address by MOS Murali Pillai SC at the Forum on Asian Insolvency Reform 2024.md

-{:start="11"}
-11.&nbsp; We hope to build on this momentum to have more countries come on board.&nbsp;

 {:start="12"}
 12.&nbsp; The Convention is just one example of trying to encourage that.
 But it shows you what we can do, working together, coming together, and exchanging viewpoints.&nbsp;